-In common with all local authorities, the backlog of interventions across Worcestershire following the pandemic remains very challenging in terms of numbers, but Members can be assured that we have a very high base of 98% broadly compliant operations (i.e. businesses scoring 3 or more on the Food Hygiene Rating Scheme or FHRS.)
+In common with all local authorities, the backlog of interventions across Worcestershire following the pandemic remains very challenging in terms of numbers, but Members can be assured that we have a very high base of some 98% broadly compliant operations (i.e., businesses scoring Level 3 or more on the Food Hygiene Rating Scheme or FHRS.)

-The prioritisation and initial inspection of new food businesses is a key concern given the numbers involved and the resource required.
+The prioritisation and initial inspection of new food businesses presents a key risk given the numbers involved and the resource required.

-We also face difficulties in recruiting new officers and contractor resource.
+We also face challenges in recruiting new officers and securing competent contractor resource.
 It is anticipated that recent changes to the Codes of Practice in England and Northern Ireland, which widens the baseline qualifications that demonstrate competence and the implementation of an activity-based competency framework, will also help ease the situation.
 To this end we have been piloting a new role within the team of Regulatory Support Officer, whose purpose is to review and visit low risk premises and make verification visits, escalating issues to a food competent Environmental Health Officer where there are any significant concerns relating to food safety.
 RSOs have been trained in house and check lists have been provided.
 This model reflects that used during the pandemic by engaging Covid Advisors, who have successfully conducted visits and escalated serious issues to the dedicated enforcement team for action.